You can find the full statement of faith here.

 Emphasis here appears to be on the word "wholly" in order to rule out what is known as the doctrine of "partial inspiration".
 This term is used as a wide umbrella to cover anything other than the 100% inspiration of the Bible.

 The problem begins when you try to define what "inspiration" actually means in this context.
-2 Tim 3:16 is often cited, but it does not define what "inspiration" means either, and it is only referring to the OT.
+2 Tim 3:16 is often cited, but it does not define what "inspiration" means either, and it is only referring to the Old Testament.
+There is no verse in the entire Bible that claims the New Testament is or was inspired.

 I have known Christadelphians to offer varying interpretations of what "inspiration" means, though it seems that the most common definition is that of "verbal, plenary inspiration", which simply means that every word was dictated by God.
 We are not told exactly by what means the words were dictated, and any further details are left to one's imagination (and best remain there).